vietfood/cs4all-vn/tpus.md

 {% include figure.liquid path="assets/img/tpu-bandwidth.png" class="img-fluid" %}

-**A TPU chip typically (but not always) consists of two TPU cores which share memory and can be thought of as one large accelerator** with twice the FLOPs.
-This has been true since TPU v4 (known as "megacore”).
-On older TPU chips they have separate memory and are regarded as two separate accelerators (TPU v3 and older).
+**A TPU chip typically (but not always) consists of two TPU cores which share memory and can be thought of as one large accelerator** with twice the FLOPs (known as a "megacore" configuration).
+This has been true since TPU v4.
+Older TPU chips they have separate memory and are regarded as two separate accelerators (TPU v3 and older).
 Inference-optimized chips like the TPU v5e only have one TPU core per chip.

 {% include figure.liquid path="assets/img/cores.png" class="img-fluid img-small" %}